COVID-19 restrictions at Stage 3 statewide

-Correctional officers wear a flat surgical mask in centres subject to Stage 1-4 restrictions in accordance with current Queensland Health advice and where social distancing is not possible between other officers or prisoners.
-We also continue to pay close attention to regular cleaning of frequently touched surfaces as well as maintaining regular hand washing or sanitising, good cough and sneeze etiquette and adhere to workplace COVID-safe plans.
+Correctional officers wear a flat surgical mask in centres subject to Stage 1-4 restrictions in accordance with current Queensland Health advice.
+Officers also continue to pay close attention to regular cleaning of frequently touched surfaces as well as maintaining regular hand washing or sanitising, good cough and sneeze etiquette and adhere to workplace COVID-safe plans.

 The health and wellbeing of officers and prisoners will be closely monitored going forward, but all advice indicates that COVID-19 is not present in the prison at this time.

 For the safety of our officers and prisoners, we ask that you don’t attempt to visit our centres.

 We understand that this will have an impact, especially on families and we thank everyone for their patience and understanding at this time.

 There are many other ways to continue to contact a prisoner.